biobakery/maaslin/README.md

 **Example.args:**

-    -v DEBUG â€“d 0.1 â€“C 5
+    -v DEBUG â€“d 0.1 â€“b 5

-In this example MaAsLin is modified to produce verbose output for debugging (-v DEBUG), to change the threshold for making pdfs to a q-value equal to or less than 0.1 (-d 0.1), and to plot 5 metadata and 5 data (bug) features in the MFA plot (-C 5).
+In this example MaAsLin is modified to produce verbose output for debugging (-v DEBUG), to change the threshold for making pdfs to a q-value equal to or less than 0.1 (-d 0.1), and to plot 5 data (bug) features in the biplot (-b 5).